 Straddle Leg Pallet Stackers

 Depending on the model, straddle pallet stackers have either fixed or width-adjustable legs that sit outside of the forks.
-This configuration lets the legs sit outside of a pallet while picking it up, allowing the forks to reach much lower and lift pallets from all four sides.
+This configuration lets the legs sit outside of a pallet while picking it up, allowing the forks to reach much lower and lift pallets from all four sides, including pallets with bottom boards.

 This ability lets this machine move right up to a row of pallets or racking and “reach out” for a pallet without worrying about legs impacting other pallets or items.
 Meanwhile, the built-in counterbalance stops the stacker from tipping while a load is on the forks in the extended position.